Americastestkitchen/Americastestkitchen.github.io/_posts/2014-09-01-rails-and-ember-cli.markdown

 Now you need to wrap it all togther - in our App reseachR - we wanted to be sure it would simple for the user - what better way to do that than a chrome extension.
 Lucky for us this is pretty simple.

-1- create a manifest file named manifest.json
+- create a manifest file named manifest.json
-2- add resources (must exist inside the extension package) 3- load unpacked extension
+- add resources (must exist inside the extension package)
+- load unpacked extension
-4- reload
+- reload

 (see the [docs](https://developer.chrome.com/extensions/getstarted))

 Lastly - if you want to see the code take a look on github [researchR](https://github.com/researchr).

-   /)_/)
-  ( .  .)
- C(") (")

-find the slides here [yay-slides](http://www.slideshare.net/jks8787/rubyonrailsandembercli)
+Find the slides here [yay-slides](http://www.slideshare.net/jks8787/rubyonrailsandembercli)